First Unitarian Church (Somerville, Massachusetts): Building history

 The congregation that built this church was established in 1844 and built its first church in Central Hill Park in the same year.
 The new building was designed by architect Richard Bond of Boston and built by Louis C. Edgerly of Somerville.
 It was completed in 1845 and in 1846 the congregation called its first pastor, John Turner Sargent, an associate and defender of Theodore Parker, the transcendentalist.
 The building was destroyed by fire in 1852 and replaced in 1853-54 with a new church designed by architect Thomas W. Silloway, which burned in 1867.
 The third and last church in Central Hill Park was completed in 1869.
 In 1893 the City purchased the building as part of the site for the new Somerville High School, which was begun the same year.
 The fourth church, a block up Highland Avenue, was begun in 1894 to a design by Hartwell & Richardson, who also designed the new high school and the Broadway Winter Hill Congregational Church.
 They designed the building in the then-popular Richardsonian Romanesque style, named for Henry Hobson Richardson, who was not related to the architect of the Somerville church.
 A Gothic Revival design was also proposed by Cram, Wentworth & Goodhue but was rejected.
 The new church was completed in 1895, after which the old building was demolished.

 In 1930 the Second Unitarian Church of Somerville, organized in 1891, merged with the First Unitarian Church.
-In 1975 the congregation was dissolved and in 1976 the building was purchased by the Mission Church of Our Lord Jesus Christ, an Apostolic Pentacostalist church, which continues to occupy it in 2022.
+In 1975 the congregation was dissolved and in 1976 the building was purchased by the Mission Church of Our Lord Jesus Christ, an Apostolic Pentecostal church, which continues to occupy it in 2022.

 The building was listed on the National Register of Historic Places in 1989.